-In addition to all these highlights (and admittedly lowlights), this 9 Speed hand mixer includes the same well-loved features of previous models in this line.
-It’s lightweight and easy to use, the accessories have an easy eject button, and the beaters are stainless-steel so they don’t rust.
+In addition to all of these highlights (and admittedly, a few lowlights), this 9-speed hand mixer includes the same well-loved features of previous models in this line.
+It’s lightweight and easy to use, the accessories have an easy eject button, and the beaters are made from stainless steel so they don’t rust.

-Now that we have a general understanding of what this feature rich model as to offer, let’s dig into the details!
+Now that we have a general understanding of what this feature-rich model has to offer, let’s dig into the details!

 Beautiful and Functional

 The KitchenAid KHM926 is made to be easy to manage and keeps the kitchen clean.
-When in use, this model keeps the splatter at a minimum and flour bombs are no problem.
+When in use, it keeps the splatter to a minimum and flour bombs are no problem.
 It even balances perfectly on its heel to keep batter-covered beaters off the counter.

 Precision Speed Control

 The 150-watt motor in this top-of-the-line hand mixer powers a wide range of speeds.
-Up and down push buttons control it and backlit bars indicate the speed you’re on.
+Up and down push buttons controls and backlit bars indicate the speed you’re on.
 Feel confident that whatever setting is needed for a recipe, this is going to provide what you need.

-The speeds are (in Revolutions Per Minute (RPMs)):
+The speeds are, in Revolutions Per Minute (rpm):

-Note that the highest setting is 1300 rpm!
+Note that the highest setting is 1300 rmp!
 That’s crazy fast for a hand mixer!

 This feature is a fan favorite and proves KitchenAid is serious about their role as an industry leader.
-The Soft Start™ feature gradually brings the rpms up to the selected speed rather than starting at those exact rpms.
+The Soft Start™ feature gradually brings the rpm up to the selected speed rather than starting at those exact speeds.
 This reduces splatter and flour bombs.

-A common frustration with home bakers is that the hand mixers start way too fast.
+A common frustration with home bakers is that hand mixers start way too fast.
 They blow up dry ingredients and splatter wet ingredients all over the place.
-This feature and the wide ranges of speeds completely eliminates that problem, so it starts out super slow and can move to warp speed (comparatively).
+This feature and the wide ranges of available speeds completely eliminate that problem, so it starts out super slow and can move to warp speed (comparatively).

-The stainless-steel Turbo Beater II Accessories and Pro Whisk attachment are the same as mentioned in the KitchenAid KHM7210 7 Speed Review, and they preform admirably.
+The stainless-steel Turbo Beater II Accessories and Pro Whisk attachment are the same as those mentioned in our KitchenAid KHM7210 7 Speed Review (coming soon!), and they preform admirably.

-Before I start talking about the two additional attachments, I want to point out that in this model, KitchenAid includes a small canvas bag to hold all these accessories together in one place.
-It’s not large enough to hold the body assembly, but that’s too pretty to hide anyways.
+Before I start talking about the two additional attachments, I want to point out that in this model includes a small canvas bag to hold all these accessories together in one place.
+It’s not large enough to hold the body assembly, but that’s too pretty to hide anyway.

 First, let’s discuss the dough hooks.
-I feel it’s my responsibility to mention that making dough is better left to heavy duty kitchen appliances such as full-sized stand mixers or high-end blenders such as Vitamix or Blendtec.
+I feel it’s my responsibility to mention that making dough is better left to heavy duty kitchen appliances such as full-sized stand mixers or high-end blenders like those from Vitamix or Blendtec.
 That being said, feel free to make yeast rolls, pizza dough, or cinnamon rolls with these sturdy dough hooks.
 They’re perfect for those small jobs.

 If you’re looking for something to crush ice or frozen fruit, this liquid immersion rod is not the right tool.
-KitchenAid is very adamant about not using this to blend whole foods, no matter how soft.
-I would encourage you to check out our immersion blender guide for other options, or you can check out my review of the KitchenAid KHB2561 immersion hand blender if you wish to stick to the same brand.
+KitchenAid is very adamant about not using this to blend whole foods, no matter how soft they are.
+I would encourage you to check out our immersion blender guide for other options, or you can check out my review of the KitchenAid KHB2561 immersion hand blender if you wish to skip ahead in your product research a bit and stick with the same brand.

 Worth the Money

-Time and time again you’ll see reviewers rave about how much they love this KitchenAid Hand Mixer.
-Everyone loves the range of speeds, especially the Soft Start™, the variety of accessories that store in the canvas bag, and the swivel cord lock (and cord strap) to keep it out of the way.
+Time and time again you’ll see reviewers rave about how much they love this hand mixer from KitchenAid.
+Everyone loves the range of speeds, especially the Soft Start™, the variety of accessories that store in the provided canvas bag, and the swivel cord lock (and cord strap) to keep it out of the way.

-This is the best of the KitchenAid Hand Mixers, and it’s unanimous that this one is worth the price tag!
+This is the best of the KitchenAid hand mixers, and it’s a unanimous belief that this one is worth the price tag!

 Some Common Complaints